TheVoxcraft/java-SudokuSolver/README.md

-# Sudoku Solver in java
+# Sudoku Solver in Java
 No recursion